 I love spending time with my partner and little kiddos.
 As someone who loves music and dancing, I try to do that as much as possible – be it at my house, out on the town or during the Zumba classes I teach.
 Bellingham is really one of the most beautiful places I’ve ever lived (and I’ve moved a lot) – so I really enjoy gardening and going for walks around town.

 Whatcom Family and Community Network takes an incredibly refreshing approach to social and community issues.
-Instead of prodding at them with a stick and hoping that throwing statistics and information at problems, the WFCN takes a step back from the way we measure problems.
-Through encouragement, hope, resilience and action, the WFCN empowers people and the community to work through their own problems by connecting people with resources.
+Instead of prodding at them with a stick and hoping that throwing statistics and information at problems will fix them, the WFCN takes a step back from the way we measure problems.
+Through encouragement, hope, resilience, and action, the WFCN empowers people and the community to work through their own problems by connecting people with resources.
 It is refreshing because we treat people like people, not like numbers.

 I am a young philosophy student.
 A servant to the community and although my work-world experience is limited, my ideas are fresh and attack the root of the problem.
 I grew up in Seattle in a privileged white community and while I represent the majority on paper, I work every day to represent the minority in reality.
 I am incredibly motivated by the potential to make a difference and everyday that potential becomes a reality.